SarvarKh/ofn-wiki/Pipeline-development-process.md

 ### Meetings

-Is a responsibility of all Core team members, including developers, to attend to the Delivery Train catchup, which is held every 4 weeks.
+It is a responsibility of all Core team members, including developers, to attend to the Delivery Train catchup, which is held every 4 weeks.
 This is the way we have to review the process, get the status of the current roadmap priorities, receive updates on how major things are going and everything else related to the pipe.